jewelsofthought/neshama/site/posts/tol/future.md

 1. No more private property.
 2. Transactions will no longer be measured in static numerical fiat currency, but in units of energy i.e joules & potential energy (pe).
    Just as we have a reserve currency and a value currency...
-   This will require two measurments:
+   This will require two measurements:
    (i) Work done (production)
    (ii) Potential for work: This will cover research, ideas, etc.
    I am not sure how to measure creativity. ie art, etc.